fsackur/SLAP/Toolkit/Toolkit.md

 13. Terminal strips ("Chocolate block" connectors)
 14. Lever nuts
 15. Multimeter
+16. Adjustable spanner or wrench, to work with car battery terminals

 Nice to have:

-16. Spade connectors
+17. Spade connectors
-17. Spare car battery terminals
+18. Spare car battery terminals
-18. A hoe or trenching tool, for burying cable
+19. A hoe or trenching tool, for burying cable
-19. Side-handled cutters, small
+20. Side-handled cutters, small

 The reason for requiring 2 of the common tools is that there's often a lot of work at setup time, and two people can get it done faster.

+It's assumed that the camp will have